Debt negotiation is a long process that requires discipline and consistency.

 11. You Need Contracts!
 All of the points discussed above should be represented in a comprehensive contract that your prospective negotiator provides you upon signing up with a program.

 12. If you would like to attempt to negotiate directly with your creditors, this is also your option.
 And it might actually work.
-However, from my personal experience, most credit card companies are pretty inflexible until the situation reaches a crisis level, at which point they are
+However, from my personal experience, most credit card companies are pretty inflexible until the situation reaches a crisis level, at which point they are typically, but not always, willing to re-negotiate.

 No comments: